kubernetes/community/contributors/devel/api-conventions.md

 concurrency.
 All Kubernetes resources have a "resourceVersion" field as part of their metadata.
 This resourceVersion is a string that identifies the internal version of an object that can be used by clients to determine when objects have changed.
-When a record is about to be updated, it's version is checked against a pre-saved value, and if it doesn't match, the update fails with a StatusConflict (HTTP status code 409).
+When a record is about to be updated, it's version that is checked against a pre-saved value, and if it doesn't match, the update fails with a StatusConflict (HTTP status code 409).